DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |PasteFromClipboard| replace:: Paste the current clipboard content.
 .. |People| replace:: Go to the People (Contacts) app.
 .. |PowerOff| replace:: Go to the Power Off screen.
-.. |QuickStartText| replace:: Go to the plain text version of the quick start guide.
+.. |QuickStartHTML| replace:: Go to the HTML version of the `Quick Start Guide`_.
-.. |QuickStartHTML| replace:: Go to the HTML version of the quick start guide.
+.. |QuickStartText| replace:: Go to the plain text version of the `quick Start Guide`_.
 .. |RecentApps| replace:: Go to the Recent Apps screen.
 .. |RemoveShortcut| replace:: Remove a shortcut from `the home screen`_.
 .. |ResetHighlightedTyping| replace:: Turn all of the highlighted typing styles off.